 This led me into exploring more with flip charts, post-it notes, coloured pens, etc. – bringing arts & crafts into the workshop.
 At one point my favourite workshop was around Design Thinking – blending play with an outcome.

-This helped me move down a new pathway as a business games facilitator – using activities and games as a way to draw out certain outcomes aligned to the corporate ambition of the client.
+Slowly and surely, I moved down a new pathway as a business games facilitator.
+I use activities and games to draw out outcomes aligned to the corporate ambition of the client.

 The science behind it

-The American-Canadian neurosurgeon Dr. Wilder Graves Penfield was the first to map out the brain’s sensory and motor cortices through neural stimulation.
-The idea for mapping the cortex was first discovered during his treatment of epilepsy patients, where he used electrical probes to pinpoint and remove seizure-causing nerve cells in the brain.
-In 1951, he published maps of the sensory and motor cortices of the brain showing their connections to the various limbs and organs of the body.
+An American-Canadian neurosurgeon called Dr. Wilder Graves Penfield was the first to map out the brain’s sensory and motor cortices through neural stimulation.
+In 1951, he published maps showing connections from the brain to the various limbs and organs of the body.

 The sensory homunculus is a physical representation of the somatosensory cortex – a little man with oversized lips, hands, feet, and tongue with skinny arms and legs.
-The somatosensory cortex is found within the parietal lobe behind the frontal cortex where it processes touch sensory information.
 The body is scaled according to the amount of cortex it is devoted to it.

-In terms that I understand, our hands help us to think (if you’ve ever sat in a meeting with someone tapping their fingers or clicking their pen, it’s likely to be due to them thinking).
+A lot more sensitive to touch than the rest of the body, our hands basically help us to think.
+If you’ve ever sat in a meeting with someone tapping their fingers or clicking their pen, it’s likely to be due to them processing.

 The activity-based learning & development interventions draw upon: